beling/book-pl/src/ch08-03-hash-maps.md

 ### Accessing Values in a Hash Map

-We can get a value out of the hash map by providing its key to the `get` method, as shown in Listing 8-23.
+We can get a value out of the hash map by providing its key to the `get` method, as shown in listing 8-23.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-23/src/main.rs:here}}